 After MIT, I joined Stan Williams' non-volatile-memory (memristor) team at HP Labs in Palo Alto, CA as a postdoctoral researcher, with expertise in charged-particle-beam optics for fabrication and metrology.
 At this time, I developed an increasing passion for software engineering, for bits rather than atoms; and I knew the trade-off was illusory – that many a bit is in service of manipulating and understanding atoms.

 I quit HP Labs in order to retool myself with maximal self-direction.
 I learned web development, worked on open-source tools, and co-founded a startup before learning about a unique opportunity at Lawrence Berkeley National Lab (LBNL).
 For roughly five years, I was the principal web developer (full-stack) and data/systems engineer for the Materials Project, an academic/government effort to aid data-driven discovery of energy-related materials.
 I developed/maintained databases, APIs, web apps, and other code to help scientists make sense of lots of simulation data and to dramatically enhance collaboration and the impact of findings.

 I decided to move to New York City in the Fall of 2019, where I joined the Recurse Center, a marvelous venue for a professional mini-sabbatical.
-I now run a software and data consulting practice, with expertise in reducing lead times for data-driven insights.
+I now run a software and data consulting practice, with expertise in helping researchers do data-intensive science together.
 Email me with any questions – you cannot waste my time!